harmingcola/contract/documentation/src/site/sphinx/contract_files.rst

     * info
         * details
             * Used to give a description of the behaviour of the contract file
+        * tags
+            * List of string tags referring to the contract.
         * *anything else*
             * *Any other information can be put in the info block as long as it is valid JSON*
     * request